 When Do Pedestrians Have the Right-of-Way?

-The car insurance of the vehicle that hit the pedestrian may provide some coverage for injuries; however this is typically not enough to cover all of the expenses that the injured party incurs.
-Some drivers may only have minimum insurance or the victim may have to fight the insurance provider about the appropriate amount of compensation.
+When a pedestrian has been hit by a vehicle or bicycle, there may be different types of compensation available.
+The car insurance of the vehicle that hit the pedestrian may provide some coverage, but this is typically not enough to cover all of the expenses the injured party will incur.